vipulsinghal02/vipulsinghal02.github.io/_teaching/2023-riemannian-geometry.md

 type: "Recitation / Tutorials"
 permalink: /teaching/2023-riemannian-geometry
 venue: "Bioinformatics Institute"
-date: 2023
+date: 2023-06-01
 location: "Singapore"
 ---

-In 2023, I helped run the tutorial sessions to supplement the main class schedule of a differential geometry course taught by Dr Hwee Kuan at the Bioinformatics Institute in Singapore.
+From Mar - Nov 2023, I helped run the tutorial sessions to supplement the main class schedule of a differential geometry course taught by Dr Hwee Kuan at the Bioinformatics Institute in Singapore.
 We covered the following topics over a period of about 8 months:

 * Vectors, one forms/covectors, covariant and contravariant tensors
 * Manifolds, charts, tangent plane/bundle, vector field